It’s been eleven days since my last run.

 Last week at school I was short-tempered, easily annoyed, and rolled my eyes a lot.

 Coincidence?
 Or just middle-school-before-winter-break?

 Could go either way.
 All I know is that thanks to my continued knee-related running hiatus, my Vivofit has lowered its step-count expectations to the point that it probably thinks I’m 105 years old and possibly sedated.
 I haven’t been able to run, and biking requires a two-hour commitment to create a comparable calorie burn–that’s not feasible when it gets dark about an hour after I get home from work.
 So this week, all I managed was some strength and core stuff, which were pretty much offset by two evening holiday functions and some asthma issues.

 I saw no point in repeating last week’s futility of getting up early and driving to Rogue only to fail after 100 yards.
 So I turned off my #JFR Saturday morning alarm and caught up on much-needed sleep.
 Long after sunrise, I finally felt like tackling something more than an indoor workout.
-So I wrestled my bike from its ceiling hooks (more difficult than you think for someone 5’2″), aired up its tires, and hit the road.

 I live only about three or four miles from the Brushy Creek Regional Trail, but the road route isn’t a friendly one.
 However, I discovered that a new connecting street, while still closed to traffic, is finished and paved and accessible by non-motorized humans.
 So I dodged the Road Closed signs and went for it.